You're brilliant, confident, and sure of yourself in the clinic. You transform lives daily as a PT, OT, or SLP.

 -Lena

 Whether you're taking your first steps toward presenting or ready to dive deep into proposal strategy, there's a program designed for your needs.
-Each service includes one year of access, so you can work at your own pace without the pressure of artificial deadlines.
+Each service includes one year of access, so you can work at your own pace and be ready whenever your convention's call for papers opens.

 Office hours are a monthly opportunity to work on your proposal during a live, virtual working session.